alod83/INFOVIS2025/README.md

 - **AI Simulations/Questionnaire.pdf**
   Contains the PDF version of the questionnaire attached to each ChatGPT simulation

+- **Code/**
+  Contains the Python code used to draw graphs and clusterize data.

+- **Data/**
+  Contains the data related to the output of the questionnaire and the clusterization process.

-## Replicating the Experiment
+## Replicating the AI Experiment

-To replicate the experiment, follow these steps:
+To replicate the AI experiment, follow these steps:

 1. **Access ChatGPT Plus:**
    Ensure you have access to ChatGPT Plus, as file upload capabilities and GPT-4o functionalities are necessary.